handymenny/uecapabilityparser/README.md

    Example:

    ````
-   docker run --name uecapabilityparser -p 8081:8080 -d ghcr.io/handymenny/uecapabilityparser:latest -s 8080
+   docker run --name uecapabilityparser -p 8081:8080 -d ghcr.io/handymenny/uecapabilityparser:latest server -p 8080
    ````
    Where:
    - ```--name``` sets the name of the container
    - ```-p 8081:8080``` map the port 8080 of the container to the port 8081 of the host
    - ```-d``` starts the container in detached mode (background)
    - ```ghcr.io/handymenny/uecapabilityparser:latest``` is the container image to use
-   - ```-s 8080``` are the options to be passed to the container, in this case start a server on port 8080
+   - ```server -p 8080``` are the options to be passed to the container, in this case start a server on port 8080

 ## Run with Docker - Cli Mode
 > **Warning**<br>